-Peter Alexander is an American artist of the Light and Space movement, known for his resin sculpture, LAX paintings, and his L.A.
+Peter Alexander (1939-2020) was an American artist of the Light and Space movement, known for his resin sculptures, LAX paintings, and his L.A.
 Riots series.
-Born in Los Angeles in 1939, Alexander came out of the artistic movement in southern California in the 1960s, and is best known for his resin sculptures from that period into the 1970s.
+Born in Los Angeles in 1939, Alexander came out of the artistic movement in Southern California in the 1960s and was best known for his resin sculptures from that period into the 1970s.

-Alexander’s later work has encompassed painting, watercolors and prints and has continued to respond to the times.
-His Riots series features aerial views of Los Angeles, painted in black and white, through pockets of smoke from riot-induced fires below.
-Subsequent series have focused on various parts of Southern California, travels in India, Alaska, and Mexico, and on California’s ubiquitous palm trees.
+Alexander’s later work encompassed painting, watercolors, and prints and continued to respond to the times.
+His Riots series featured aerial views of Los Angeles, painted in black and white, through pockets of smoke from riot-induced fires below.
+Subsequent series focused on various parts of Southern California, travels in India, Alaska, and Mexico, and on California’s ubiquitous palm trees.